 Membership is open to everyone.
-If you have an interest in the objectives of the Legion and support the aims of the LGBTQ+ & Allies Branch, and want to help and support those who have served and their families, come and join us.
+If your residents have an interest in the objectives of the Legion and support the aims of the LGBTQ+ & Allies Branch, and want to help and support those who have served and their families, they can come and join us.
 We welcome men and women of all ages, whether they have served in the Armed Forces or not.